jacg/liquidata/README.md

                             counter[name] += 1
     return counter
 ```

-while the intent is clearer when it is presented like this
+and that the intent is clearer in code presented like this

 ```python
 all_files         = os.walk, JOIN, NAME.path.dirs.files